About Nina Crews

 Nina Crews is a critically acclaimed children's book author and illustrator.
 She uses photographs and photocollages to create energetic stories about young children.
 Her career began in 1995 with One Hot Summer Day which Kirkus Reviews hailed as "the debut of a welcome new voice and vision."
 Two of her recent books, The Neighborhood Mother Goose and Below were ALA Notable selections.

 Nina’s work has explored a variety of themes.
-She has updated classic material in The Neighborhood Mother Goose as well as in her most recent books, The Neighborhood Sing-Along and Jack and the Beanstalk.
+She has updated classic material in The Neighborhood Mother Goose as well as in her recent titles, The Neighborhood Sing-Along and Jack and the Beanstalk.
 She has written stories of children’s imaginary adventures in Below, Sky-High Guy, You Are Here and I’ll Catch the Moon.
 She has explored simple experiences of urban childhood in One Hot Summer Day and Snowball.

 “I chose to make photographic books because photography was and is my favorite medium to work in.
 I write the story first, though most often a visual idea motivates me to start a book.
 Once the story is in place, I start to work with my models.
 The interaction between us always adds something to the project; their performances often generate new ideas.